skytin1004/Unlocking-Azure-AI/docs/01/building-a-basic-chatbot-with-azure-openai.md

 `
     ![Model Details](../../imgs/01/model-details.png)

 1. On the model details page, you can view information about the model, including the API key.
+We will come back this page later to add the required information into the environment variables.

 ## Storing Model Information in the `.env` File